Father · Son · Holy Spirit

 The Father Who Runs

-The most vivid portrait of the Father in all Scripture is Luke 15:20 — the prodigal's father who "while he was still a long way off... ran to his son, threw his arms around him and kissed him."
+The most vivid portrait of the Father in all Scripture: Luke 15:20 — the prodigal's father "while he was still a long way off... ran to his son, threw his arms around him and kissed him."
 The Father doesn't wait at the door with arms crossed.
 He scans the horizon.
 He runs.
 He throws a party.
 This is who your Father is — regardless of how far you have wandered.

 Luke 15:11–32 · Hosea 11:1–4 · Jer 31:3